systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

 2.1.
 Check that title of in-house journal is written correctly:
 Oncotarget, Oncoscience, Aging (Albany NY), Genes Cancer

 2.2.
-Check that there is only one author name in reference followed by comma (,) et al and dot (.)
+Check that there is only one author name in reference. |br|
+If there paper was written by sigle auther, then autor name should be followed by dot (.)
+In case there are many authors for the paper, then single author should be followed by comma (,) et al and dot (.)

 .. image:: /_static/pic1_editor_auth_format.png